Malahide, Ireland Things To Do in One Day

 The Highland Cows are one of the odd Malahide tourist attractions, but one of our favorites.
 Grazing on a patch of land just across the street from the beach, the long-haired Highland Cattle are a must-see!

-Popular with families, joggers and dog walkers (it is where we often walked the puppy we were housesitting), the park is located on the site of the original Malahide settlement.
+Popular with families, joggers and dog walkers (it is where we took the puppy we were pet sitting), the park is located on the site of the original Malahide settlement.

 Visitors can follow the trail up to the highest point (marked on the Malahide, Ireland Map below) for an excellent scenic viewpoint.
 The panoramic view encompasses Malahide Estuary, the Irish Sea, Lambay Island, Ireland’s Eye Island and Howth Head.

-#7 Trek the Seaside on the Malahide to Portmarnock Walk
+#7 Trek along the Malahide to Portmarnock Walk

 After taking in the views from Robswell Park, set off on foot along the Malahide-Portmarnock Coastal Walk.
-Highlights of the walk are the stellar sea views, the historic Martello Tower (which has been renovated into a residence) and the Portmarnock Beach.
+Highlights of the stroll are the stellar sea views, the historic Martello Tower (which has been renovated into a residence) and Portmarnock Beach.

-The beach in Portmarnock – called the Velvet Strand – is a 3 mile (5km) beach that is a fabulous place to walk, build sandcastles or go for a swim.
+The beach in Portmarnock – called the Velvet Strand – is a 3 mile (5km) stretch of shoreline that is a fabulous place to walk, build sandcastles or go for a swim.
 The beach also holds a spot in aviation history, as Charles Kingsford Smith departed on the second east-to-west Atlantic crossing from Portmarnock Beach in 1930.

 To get back to Malahide, visitors can retrace their steps from Portmarnock to Malahide or hop on Dublin Bus 102 or H2.